 more non-fiction for adults.

 Speaker - I have been fortunate to speak at such diverse venues

 Consultation on Career Development (NATCON), the Women in Science

 and Engineering Conference (WISE), and the Withinsight

 Canadian Student Leadership Conference.
-I have taught thousands
+For 20 years, I taught thousands

 of career strategies classes to university undergraduates and graduates

 in diverse disciplines ranging from engineering to art history.
 I